krxxys/krxxys/README.md

 - 👋 Hi, I’m @krxxys
-- 👀 I’m interested in coding
+- 👀 I’m interested in IT related things especially in Rust and Web Dev
-- 🌱 I’m currently learning python and javascript
+- 🌱 Currently im focused at learning rust

 <!---
 krxxys/krxxys is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.